SPCA New Zealand

 SPCA supports the use of tackle and gear that minimises landing duration, air exposure and injury; avoids hooking outside the mouth region or deep-hooking whenever possible, and allows safe landing.

-SPCA opposes the use of lead products in recreational fishing because of the negative impacts it causes to animals and the environment from contamination.
+SPCA opposes the use of lead products in recreational fishing because of the negative impacts it causes to animals and the environmental contamination.

 SPCA supports the use of lead-free fishing tackle as an alternative to products containing lead.
 SPCA advocates for all people who fish to act responsibly in relation to their impact on the environment and the animals which live there, including maintenance and decontamination of fishing vessels and disposing of all tackle and fishing gear appropriately.